ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ### 4. Run Tests

-Finally run the tests.
+Finally, run the tests.
 There are two sets of tests.
 Run the first one with this command:

 ```sh
 make run_all